ARM-software/libGPULayers/layer_gpu_timeline/README_LAYER.md

 * Zoom: Mouse wheel.
 * Pan: Middle mouse button, hold and drag.

-Selecting active events:
+Selecting a set of active events:

-* Select event:
+* Select events:
-  * Left click to select/deselect
+  * Left click/drag to create a new selection
-  * Shift + Left click to add to selection
+  * <kbd>Ctrl</kbd> + Left click/drag to add to existing selection
-  * Left click and drag to select multiple selection
+  * <kbd>Shift</kbd> + Left click/drag to remove from existing selection
 * Select events by group:
-  * Right click on an event, and use context menu
+  * Right click on an event, and use context menu to create a new selection
   * Group options available include:
     * By frame
     * By Vulkan queue submit